RELATED CHAPTERS

 The self-neglect in adults can impact upon children, and present as a form of child abuse that occurs when a child’s basic needs are not met by their caregivers.
 This can include lack of food, clothing, hygiene, medical care, education, or supervision for children and result in parent(s) being unable to their child’s emotional needs.
 This can be because of mental health issues, substance or alcohol misuse, self-harm, loss and grief or any form of past and current trauma.

-Practitioners should always be aware of the impact of adult self- neglect on any children living within the family home and if they are worried about a child, submit the relevant safeguarding children concerns as per guidance provided at: Worried About A Child – Safeguarding Referral Guidance
+Practitioners should always be aware of the impact of adult self- neglect on any children living within the family home and if they are worried about a child, submit the relevant safeguarding children concerns as per guidance provided in the Safeguarding Children Partnership, Referral Guidance.

 Further information can also be found at: Working Together to Safeguarding Children